Borjabor/BlogWebsiteFlask/README.md

 ## Setup of .env

 I included a .env.example file to help you set up your .env file.
+Copy those variables to your .env file and fill in the values.

 ## API Endpoints